-1. Conditions for Extension.
-Coursework extensions beyond the end of the semester are normally granted only for serious reasons and only if the following conditions are met: a) at least 50% of course requirements to date has been completed, e.g., a completed rough draft in the case of a final paper; b) the student's work to date is passing; and c) attendance has been satisfactory.
+a.
+Conditions for Extension.
+Coursework extensions beyond the end of the semester are normally granted only for serious reasons and only if the following conditions are met: (1) at least 50% of course requirements to date has been completed, e.g., a completed rough draft in the case of a final paper; (2) the student's work to date is passing; and (3) attendance has been satisfactory.
 In such cases-and only in such cases-the grade "I" (Incomplete) may be given.
+A grade penalty is not assessed for approved extensions; however, the honorific grade A+ is not a grading option in such cases b.
+Deadlines for Completing Work.
+Incomplete work must be submitted no later than January 15 (for fall semester extensions), June 15 (for spring semester extensions), or September 15 (for summer term extensions).
+If the outstanding work is not completed by the deadline, the temporary grade "I" or "FI" will automatically be converted to an "F" by the registrar.
+When an incomplete is replaced by a permanent grade, the official notation "I Grade" remains on the student's transcript indicating that the final grade was originally an incomplete.